Briant H. Wells: Early career

 Wells was born on December 5, 1871, in Salt Lake City, Utah Territory, as the son of Daniel H. Wells and Martha Givens Harris.
 His father was a mayor of Salt Lake City and an apostle of the Church of Jesus Christ of Latter-day Saints (LDS).
 Briant had a total of thirty-seven siblings due to his father's LDS religion, which allowed Polygamy.
-Some of his siblings had also distinguished careers later: Heber M. Wells, first Governor of the State of Utah; Elizabeth Wells Cannon, a prominent women's suffragist or Rulon S. Wells, a Utah politician.
+Some of his siblings had also distinguished careers later: Heber M. Wells, first Governor of the State of Utah; Annie Wells Cannon, a prominent women's suffragist or Rulon S. Wells, a Utah politician.
 His father was also head of the Nauvoo Legion (the name given to the predecessor of the Utah National Guard during the early period of Utah Territory).

 In May 1890, Wells received an appointment to the United States Military Academy at West Point, New York, where he graduated four years later with Bachelor of Science degree.
 Many of his classmates became general officers later including: Butler Ames, George H. Estes, Hamilton S. Hawkins III, Samuel Hof, Ora E. Hunt, John W. Joyes, Francis L. Parker, Frank Parker, Paul B. Malone, George Vidmer, Pegram Whitworth or Clarence C. Williams.

 Following his graduation, Wells was commissioned second lieutenant in the Infantry Branch on June 12, 1894, and ordered to Fort Omaha, Nebraska, where he joined 2nd Infantry Regiment.
 He served with the regiment in Department of the Platte until June 1896, before his unit was transferred to the Department of Dakota.

 He then served as an instructor with the Utah Army National Guard from August 1897 until the beginning of Spanish–American War, when he was promoted to first lieutenant and appointed a quartermaster, commissary, and mustering officer of the Utah Volunteers.
 Wells was then transferred to the 18th Infantry Regiment and embarked for Cuba in June that year.
 He participated in the Battle of San Juan Hill on July 1, 1898, and was wounded while leading a charge.
 Wells spent a month in the hospital and received Silver Star for gallantry and efficiency under fire.